ANOREXIA, BULIMIA, AND OTHER APPETITE AND EATING DISORDERS

 NUTRITIONAL BALANCING FOR APPETITE DISORDERS

 Nutritional balancing science can be helpful by restoring many nutrients to the body.
 This can be helpful to reduce unusual cravings for food.
 Removing toxic metals can also help restore a normal appetite.
+However, just following a nutritional balancing program may not be enough.
+Counseling and continuous monitoring of the person is usually needed, as well.
+Please see the section above this one.

 Balancing copper in the body is not easy in all cases, but nutritional balancing excels at this in many cases.
 This has helped many with anorexia and bulimia.